filthyrake/astro-gcal/README.md

 Currently we are successfully querying the astrospheric API for the forecast and hopefully writing date/time ranges that meet our predefined requirements to DynamoDB.

 TO-DO:
-* Finish code for new/old comparison and generate corrected changes table
+* Test code for new/old comparison and calendar event changes
-* Actual GCal integration
+* Test GCal integration
 * Finish migrating to environment variables
 * Add more tests/etc